King's German Legion: Legacy

 The legion was known for its excellent discipline and fighting ability.
 The cavalry was reputed to be among the best in the British army.
 According to the historian Alessandro Barbero, the King's German Legion "had such a high degree of professionalism that it was considered equal in every way to the best British units."
 After the victory at Waterloo, the Electorate of Hanover was re-founded as the Kingdom of Hanover.
-However, the army of Hanover had been reconstituted even before the final battle, so that there were two Hanoverian armies in existence.
+However, the Army of Hanover had been reconstituted even before the final battle, so that there were two Hanoverian armies in existence including at the Battle of Waterloo.
 In 1816 the legion was dissolved and some officers and men were integrated into the new Hanoverian army.